Steve oversees numerous internal projects that improve our organisation and, importantly, ensures they align with our overall strategy.

 What is important within any business is that changes are all moving in a similar, positive direction.
 Having involvement in the ongoing internal projects allows me to ensure that they are sharing common goals and objectives.
 It’s all too common for organisations to chase new technologies or new processes ‘for the sake of it’.
 At Stride Treglown we focus on the genuine business benefit that a change could bring about.

 My taking over of the Employee Forum Chair role coincided with the end of my MBA, allowing me to structure my dissertation around the employee-ownership challenge, aiming to improve the way we did it in Stride Treglown.

 My background is in computer science and I have been working at Stride Treglown for over 15 years, having also completed my first industry placement during my Bachelor’s degree here too.
 I originally started my role with a more technical focus on computer systems, and over time this has become more strategic.

 Under Jason Pitchers as Head of IT, the team aligned with the evolving maturity of the company and began to run ‘business change projects’ specifically focussing on the wider organisational change and not ‘just IT’.
 During my MBA, I joined the Employee Ownership Forum and was one of the first non-architectural staff to be promoted to associate level, and since then beyond.
 In March 2018 I was awarded Chartered status from the CMI, the highest management accolade to exist.

-What does your role as employee forum chair mean to you?
+What did your role as employee forum chair mean to you?

 Longevity and a more flexible ownership structure.
-We planned to be 40% employee owned in 10 years from starting, and we are already well on the way.
+We planned to be 25% employee-owned within about five years from starting, which we now are.
 It means that if a director leaves, we can sell shares to employees instead of onto another director, shifting the mindset away from personal gain and towards the longevity of the practice.

 This approach differentiates us from our industry.
 We are a unique, mid-sized architecture practice and employee-ownership is working well for us.